mohammedgmgn/TimesApp/README.md

 Separating core logic can help to create a clear separation of concerns that makes our code easier to understand so ,

-i modularised the app to three types of module
+i modularised the app to three types of layers

-1. “data” module.
+1. “data” layer.

     These typically contain a repository for accessing data remotely or via disk.

-2. “presentation” module
+2. “presentation” layer

     These contain the screens, view models,ui rendring , etc for a feature.

-3. “Domain” module
+3. “Domain” layer will include all business logic and interact between Data and Presentation layer by means of interface and interactors.
+The objective is to make the domain layer independent of anything, so the business logic can be tested without any dependency to external components

 ## Technical Notes: